About the Authors

 Connie holds a Ph.D. in Rhetorical and Communication Theory from the University of Illinois and has taught courses in public speaking, business and professional speaking, organizational communication, human communication, negotiation, and persuasion at the University of Illinois and the University of Northern Iowa.
 Connie grew up in the Evangelical Free Church, and her parents served as medical missionaries with the EFCA in the Democratic Republic of Congo when Connie was a young child.
 She has traveled throughout the world and has lived in England, France, and Africa.
 For over 25 years Connie was active in the local, district, and national Women's Ministries of the Evangelical Free Church of America as a dramatist, speaker, and Western District Vice President.
 As a member of The Chapel, she served on the steering committee and as a women's Precept Bible study teacher.
 Connie has been teaching inductive Precept Bible studies for the past 13 years, and has served as a national and international retreat and conference speaker.
 Married to Tim since 1987, Connie homeschooled their two children, Emily and Timothy, for 8 years.

 Why we wrote these documents

-These documents were written in defense of the faith, to counter the false teaching and mysticism of Renovaré we personally encountered taking root among believers in our former church.
+These documents were written in defense of the faith, to counter the false teaching and mysticism of Renovaré we personally encountered taking root among believers in our former church (prior to The Chapel of Gainesville).
 If you have any questions or comments about these documents, please do not hesitate to contact us at DrTimothyAldenDavis@gmail.com or firstname.lastname@example.org.